-The 3 figures on this page introduce an approach to visualizing and interpreting people's collaborative interaction called interaction geography.
+The 3 figures on this page introduce an approach to visualizing people's collaborative interaction called interaction geography.
+This approach extends and integrates Torsten Hägerstrand’s innovative work on time geography with contemporary work in learning sciences.

 This 1st figure illustrates how a 6-year-old boy’s (Blake’s) seemingly erratic movement patterns in a museum gallery space are actually intentional efforts to engage and learn.
 For example, the figure highlights Blake’s repeated and eventually successful efforts to lead his sister's fiancé Adhir on a pedaogical "tour" of other exhibits.